caiannello/Pugputer6309/README.md

                         Optional OPL3 synthesizer module (YMF262)
   VIA_SD_PSUP v2 -      SD Card, SPI, I2C, ADC, parallel port, and power supply.
-  3 MB RAM Exp. v2 -    Gives the Pugputer more memory than actual pugs.
+  3 MB RAM Exp. v2 -    Gives the Pugputer more memory than actual pugs. all-in-one v2 -       Combines all of the above on one 11.3" x 3.5" board

 Projects in the Software Directory:  (All are work-in-progress, stay tuned.)
   (Using LWTOOLS/LWASM 4.20 for the 6309 assembly stuff)